 The U.S. C3E program, launched in 2012, has four pillars:

-- AMBASSADORS: The C3E Ambassadors are a group of about 35 distinguished senior professionals who represent the Initiative at public forums and work to strengthen the recruitment, retention, and advancement of highly qualified women in the energy field.
+- AMBASSADORS: The C3E Ambassadors are a group of 37 distinguished senior professionals who represent the Initiative at public forums and work to strengthen the recruitment, retention, and advancement of highly qualified women in the energy field.
 Ambassadors serve as advisors for the U.S. C3E Awards program and other aspects of the Initiative.

 - C3ENET: The C3Enet.org online community forum enables women from around the world who are working on clean energy issues to share information, insight, and inspiration.